 We often think of goal setting as a really simple process – something we can come up with in a matter of minutes.
 In reality, good goal setting can be tricky!
 It involves a lot of reflection, long-term planning, and the ability to break down your bigger goals into smaller chunks.
 But, it’s clear that taking the time at the beginning of the year to sit down and intentionally set good goals will allow you to:

-With all that said, how do we go about setting good goals for the year?
+With all that said, how do we go about setting good goals for the year to achieve success?
 What does this process look like?
 How do we set ourselves up for success?

 Most people start by picking their races.
 Believe it or not… this is actually one of the last steps you should be taking!